Glecaprevir/Pibrentasvir Fixed-dose Combination Treatment for Acute Hepatitis C Virus Infection (PURGE-C)

 Time Frame

-SVR12 defined as achieving unquantifiable HCV RNA (less than the lower limit of quantification [LLOQ] target detected [TD] or target not detected [TND]) at study visit 12 weeks post treatment.
-If a participant does not have any HCV RNA measurements in this time period then the participant will be considered as SVR12 failure, unless there are preceding and subsequent HCV RNA measurements that are both LLOQ (either TD or TND).
+SVR12 defined as unquantifiable HCV RNA (less than the lower limit of quantification [LLOQ], target detected [TD] or target not detected [TND]) at study visit 12 weeks post treatment (Week 16).
+If a participant did not have HCV RNA measurement at Week 16, the participant was considered as SVR12 failure, unless there were preceding and subsequent HCV RNA measurements that were both LLOQ (either TD or TND).

-Time Frame: From study treatment initiation to 4 weeks after study treatment discontinuation (Week 8)
+Time Frame: From study entry to Week 8 (4 weeks post study treatment)

-Study protocol required reporting of (1) AEs Grade greater than or equal to 2, (2) AEs that led to a change in study treatment regardless of grade and (3) AEs meeting ICH definition of SAE or Expedited AE (EAE) reporting requirement.
-DAIDS AE Grading Table (V2.1) and DAIDS EAE Manual (V2.0) are used.
+Study protocol required reporting of (1) AEs Grade greater than or equal to 2, (2) AEs that led to a change in study treatment regardless of grade and (3) AEs meeting ICH definition of serious AE (SAE) or Expedited AE (EAE) reporting requirement.
+DAIDS AE Grading Table (V2.1) and DAIDS EAE Manual (V2.0) were used.

 Time Frame: From study entry to Week 4

-Number of participants who complete 4 weeks of treatment without discontinuation due to AEs
+Number of participants who completed 4 weeks of treatment without discontinuation due to AEs

 From study entry to Week 4